3r3bu5/IssueBus/README.md

 - [x] Allow only admin to assign users to tickets.
 ###### Global
 - [x] CORS
-- [ ] Upload Users' photos to AWS instead of local storage.
+- [ ] Upload Users' photos to Cloud instead of local storage.
-- [ ] Use statastics charts
+- [ ] Use statastics charts (view phase)
 - [x] Use UUID to generate random Ids instead of node default objectId